somya1234/Levelup/rajneeshBhaiya/Recursion /l002/doubts.md

-1. 1DQueen - permutation Speak in maths and in tree. mathematically how to find combinations .
+1. 1DQueen -mathematically how to find combinations .

+2. complexity of combinations